bbmokhtari/django-translations/docs/glossary.rst

      the ``nested_relation`` represents the second-level relation of the model and so on.

-   instance groups
+   purview
-     The instance groups are a group of instances divided into groups based on their content types.
+     The purview are a group of instances divided into groups based on their content types.

      example::